gentooboontoo/js-quantities/Readme.md

 JS-quantities
 =============

-JS-quantities is a nearly functional javascript port of Kevin Olbrich's library Ruby Units (http://ruby-units.rubyforge.org/ruby-units).
+JS-quantities is a JavaScript port of Kevin Olbrich's library Ruby Units (http://ruby-units.rubyforge.org/ruby-units).
 As described by its author, the library aims to simplify the handling of units for scientific calculations involving quantities.

 Usage examples
 -----